Code-Institute-Submissions/MS2-Classified-Records/README.md

 Other important features that I decided to include were easily accessible links to the store's Discogs marketplace page and social links, info on new records in stock and info on a weekly offer that users can avail of.

 ### Structure
+In line with the desire to "keep it simple" I settled on using a single page structure with four separate sections:
+- Welcome / home page
+- New In
+- Contact
+- Find

+To further ease navigation around the page the navbar remains visible at the top of the page.
+A scroll to top button also becomes visible when a user scrolls away from the welcome page.
+Links in the footer also provide another easily accessible option to visit external links (social media and Discogs).